Overcoming Presentation Challenges Part 3 (of 3): Structuring your Talk

 The first article was concerned with overcoming presentation jitters by understanding the three sources of presentation anxiety.
 The second article looked at presentation delivery techniques with five tips to help you stand up and speak confidently.
-If you would like to see the videos or read the articles, you can access them by clicking here and there.

 I am dealing with presentation structure last because, for most of us, it is the public speaking aspect which is most challenging.
 That being said, a dull slide pack will represent a challenge even for a gifted speaker.
 So here are five tips to make sure you design your talk to enhance rather than detract!

 In terms of the kind of visuals I recommend you invest in for an important presentation, let me illustrate with photos of actual slides.
 Here is the first one.
 Does this look familiar?
 This slide contains a photo but does it work?
 I’d say ‘not really’ because your eye gets lost in all that text, doesn’t it?
 If I were to ask you what the main point of the slide is, what would you say?
 You might hesitate, need to read it again, lose patience, give up…?

 Well, here is the main point of the slide: how is that for impact?
 Notice a number of things here.
 First the size of the photo compared to the previous slide.
 But also the contrast between the two pieces of text.
 And of course, the simplicity of the design.
 So presentation slide design is not about adding photos to decorate: it’s about contrasting text and images for maximum impact.

 Do you know that people remember only 10% of what they hear but recall 65% of what they both see and hear?
 That’s why slides are important as the right kind of complement to your presentation.
 Let’s look at another example.